Ahmed-Fayed/Semantic-Segmentation-for-Self-Driving-Cars/README.md

 - ![plot](./Utils/output/artifacts/Loss.jpg)

-- Predictions on test datasert
+- Predictions on test dataset, note that the images are normalized, this is part of the preprocessing before inference
 - ![plot](./Utils/output/artifacts/test_results.jpg)

 ### use predict script